yzluo/wix-style-react/docs/contribution/TEST_DRIVERS.md

 3. The Private drivers are extending the public ones and should be used internally when testing the components.

 ## Best Practices

+1. All driver members should be functions (not variables), for consitency.
 1. Drivers should be used for when testing and do one of the following:
-  * Make a side effect (e.g. click)
+  - Make a side effect (e.g. click)
-  * Retrieve some primitive value as string, number or boolean (e.g. some value / is checked)
+  - Retrieve some primitive value as string, number or boolean (e.g. some value / is checked)
 1. Drivers should help testing the behavior and the DOM and not test React, so never check for component props.
 1. Components use `data-hook`s to easily locate parts of the DOM.
 We use them in the driver to query the elements.
 1. Drivers are tested internally in the library and exposed to consumers as TestKits.